cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 = 1.9.1 - 21/05/2018 =
 * Improved the way you can work with repeated fields in the feed
-* Fixed an issue where the Image Library source would return http links whilst the site is a secure https site
+* Fixed an issue where the Image Library source would return HTTP links whilst the site is a secure HTTPS site

 = 1.9.0 - 12/05/2018 =
-* Fixed an issue where the Clear feed process button would not clear the correct data tables in an multi-site environment
+* Fixed an issue where the Clear feed process button would not clear the correct data tables in a multi-site environment
 * Fixed a bug where the category in the feed would only show the main category when also a subcategory was selected through the Category Mapping
-* Added a warning message when WooCommerce version older than 3.0.0 is installed
+* Added a warning message when a WooCommerce version older than 3.0.0 is installed
 * Fixed an issue that caused Product Variations not to recalculate when WPML is active
-* Improved the user friendliness of the Category Mapping
+* Improved the user-friendliness of the Category Mapping
-* Fixed an error that could cause the attribute mapping failing to load
+* Fixed an error that could cause the attribute mapping to fail loading
 * Added the wppfm_selected_categories filter that allows you to alter the selected categories of a feed

 = 1.8.3 - 31/03/2018 =
 * Added the wppfm_feed_ids_in_queue filter
 * Fixed an issue  that prevented the Third Party Attributes setting to be ignored in a backup
-* Extended the Disable background process selection so that it also autmatically clears the feed process when selected
+* Extended the Disable background process selection so that it also automatically clears the feed process when selected
 * Added an extra option on the settings page to switch the background processing off in case the feeds get stuck in the processing

 = 1.8.1 - 16/02/2018 =
-* Fixed an issue where when the user had not selected the "include variations" option, the non product specific variation data like min_variation_price or max_variation_price would not be included on the main version of the variation product.
+* Fixed an issue where when the user had not selected the "include variations" option, the non-product specific variation data like min_variation_price or max_variation_price would not be included on the main version of the variation product.

 = 1.8.0 - 04/02/2018 =
-* Changed the feed processing proces so it can handle feeds with large number of products
+* Changed the feed processing process so it can handle feeds with a large number of products
-* Fixed an issue where third party attributes that start with an underscore would show up as an empty row in the Google Source pulldown list
+* Fixed an issue where third-party attributes that start with an underscore would show up as an empty row in the Google Source pulldown list
-* Changed the way third party attributes are shown in the source list.
-They now keep their origional name
+* Changed the way third-party attributes are shown in the source list.
+They now keep their original name
 * Fixed a few security issues
 * Added the WooCommerce version check
-* Improved the auto feed update timing
+* Improved the auto-feed update timing
 * Added the wppfm_category_mapping_exclude, wppfm_category_mapping_exclude_tree and wppfm_category_mapping_max_categories filters that allow the user to influence the category mapping list
 * Fixed an issue where the Stock count would show a wrong number when the actual Stock account was 0

 = 1.7.4 - 21/10/2017 =
 * Made some improvements in the script loading process
 * Fixed a bug in the automatic feed update time calculation
-* Made the plugin accessable for the Shop Manager role
+* Made the plugin accessible for the Shop Manager role
 * Made a few fixes to prevent error messages
-* Redused the varchar size in the tables to max 255 to prevent issues with certain database collation settings
+* Reduced the varchar size in the tables to max 255 to prevent issues with certain database collation settings
 * Made some improvements to the memory usage during feed generation
 * Fixed a bug where an attribute value of "0" would not be placed in the feed